buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 build logs in each message.

-By default, the message will be sent to the Interested Users list (:ref:`Doing-Things-With-Users`), which includes all developers who made changes in the build.
-You can add additional recipients with the extraRecipients argument.
+If a proper lookup function is configured, the message will be sent to the "interested users" list (:ref:`Doing-Things-With-Users`), which includes all developers who made changes in the build.
+By default, however, Buildbot does not know how to construct an email addressed based on the information from the version control system.
+See the ``lookup`` argument, below, for more information.

+You can add additional, statically-configured, recipients with the ``extraRecipients`` argument.
 You can also add interested users by setting the ``owners`` build property to a list of users in the scheduler constructor (:ref:`Configuring-Schedulers`).

 Each :class:`MailNotifier` sends mail to a single set of recipients.
 To send different kinds of mail to different recipients, use multiple